|

 The

-first "official" Flag Day was celebrated in
+first Flag Day was celebrated in

 1877 - the flag's centennial.
-Then, in 1916, a grass roots
+Later, in 1916, a grass roots movement

-movement resulted in President Woodrow Wilson issuing a proclamation
+resulted in President Woodrow Wilson issuing a proclamation

 that called for a nationwide observance of Flag Day on June